robertorcosta/azure-docs.pt-br/articles/vmware-cloudsimple/migration-layer-2-vpn.md

 Status        : UP
 ```

-Use os comandos a seguir para verificar a porta do coletor no host ESXi em que a VM do cliente independente do NSX-T reside no ambiente local.
+Use os comandos a seguir para verificar a porta de coletor no host ESXi em que a VM do cliente autônomo do NSX-T reside no ambiente local.

 ```
  [root@esxi02:~] esxcfg-vswitch -l |grep NSX